-11. Rules of Evidence at Hearing, Conduct of Hearing; The Award; Attorneys Fees; Entry of Judgment; Motion to Vacate; Arbitrator Fees request for trial, with proof of service of a copy upon all other parties appearing in the case.
-The 30 day period within which to request trial may not be extended.
+11. Rules of Evidence at Hearing, Conduct of Hearing; The Award; Attorneys Fees; Entry of Judgment; Motion to Vacate; Arbitrator Fees

 California Rules of Court, rules 3.810 et seq. are applicable to this Judicial Arbitration Program in its entirety.